mistic100/IV-27-Clock/README.md

 - single click: next element
 - long click: previous element

 ## Configuration

 ### Home Assistant

-Add a custom sensor whose state value is the message to display on the clock.
+Add a custom sensor whose state value is the message to display on the clock (only letters, numbers, `.` and `-` symbols).

 **Example (extracting data from a todo list):**
 ```yaml